 Carole King

-Carole King is considered to be one of the fantastic female songwriters in the world.
-Aside from that, she was also an incredible performer whose folksy tune became indicative of the music of the earlier decade.
+Carole King is celebrated as one of the world’s most remarkable female songwriters, renowned for her exceptional talent.
+Her influence extended beyond songwriting, as she was also an incredible performer whose folksy melodies encapsulated the essence of an earlier musical era.
 Some of her greatest hit songs included It’s Too Late, Jazz Man, and Tapestry.

 Top 3 Hits